FuncPipe: A Pipelined Serverless Framework for Fast and Cost-efficient Training of Deep Learning Models: Evaluation

 \subsection{System Scalability}

-Next, we evaluate the scalability of \FP by comparing its performance to the best-performing design, i.e., \LambdaML, based on observations from \S~\ref{sec:overall-perf}.
+Next, we evaluate the scalability of \FP by comparing its performance to the best-performing design, i.e., \LambdaML, based on observations from \S\ref{sec:overall-perf}.
 For this experiment, we use the total amount of allocated memory to denote the system resource.
 Further, we use the global batch size to specify the amount of work.
-As such, we are evaluating both \FP and \LambdaML's ability to handle more work (i.e., increased global batch size) given more resource (i.e., total memory).
+As such, we are evaluating both \FP and \LambdaML's ability to handle more work (i.e., increased global batch size) given more resources (i.e., total memory).
 For \LambdaML, we increase the global batch size and resource usage by adding more workers.
 Each worker is allocated the maximum memory and uses the maximum local batch size according to the resource strategy of \LambdaML.
 For \FP, we increase the global batch size and use the recommended configuration.

 Fig.~\ref{fig:scalability} reports the average training throughput, i.e., number of processed samples per second, on model \emph{AmoebaNet-D18} and \emph{AmoebaNet-D36}.
 The training throughput is normalized to that of \LambdaML with global \bs 32.
 We first observe that \FP achieves higher training throughput than \LambdaML when given the same resource allocation.
-For example, when training the \emph{AmoebaNet-D36} model, the throughput is estimately 180\% higher when both given 800 GB total memory.
-Second, both \FP and \LambdaML exhibit a non-linear scaling up performance with \FP scales better with the total memory and the global batch size.
-We find that the per-worker network bandwidth reduction contributes to the scaling up performance.
-The per-worker bandwidth reduction was also observed in prior work~\cite{dorylus}, and we suspect that it is due to the serverless platforms schedule different serverless functions to machines that share the bandwidth capacity.
-Additionally, we see that \FP is less impacted by the bandwidth reduction than \LambdaML, possibly due to the effectiveness of \FP's designs in reducing the overall communication burden.
+For example, when training the \emph{AmoebaNet-D36} model, the throughput is 180\% higher when both use 800 GB total memory.
+Second, both \FP and \LambdaML exhibit a sublinear scaling up performance with \FP scaling better than \LambdaML.
+We find that reduced per-worker network bandwidth causes the sublinear scaling up performance.
+The per-worker bandwidth reduction was also observed in prior work~\cite{dorylus}, and we suspect that it is because the serverless platforms schedule different serverless functions to the same machine, and thus they share a bandwidth capacity.
+Additionally, we see that \FP is less affected by the bandwidth reduction than \LambdaML, possibly due to the effectiveness of \FP's designs in reducing the overall communication burden.

-\subsection{Scatter-reduce Communication Efficiency}
+\subsection{Scatter-Reduce Communication Efficiency}